 - Cooperate with the police.
 According to our Des Moines motorcycle accident lawyer, you should provide the police with as much information as possible about the vehicle that hit you and fled the scene.
 This may include the make, model, and color of the vehicle, the vehicle’s direction of travel, a partial license plate number if you have one, and a description of the driver if you got a look at the driver.

 - Accept medical attention.
 Regardless of the severity of your symptoms, it’s essential to get prompt medical attention.
 Your doctor may diagnose your injuries, keep your injuries from getting worse, and help you manage your pain.
 Later, your medical records will help establish that the accident caused your injuries which will be essential for your legal recovery.

 - Contact your insurance agent.
 Do this at your earliest convenience.
 Often, hit-and-run drivers have no insurance coverage or inadequate insurance.
 Depending on your own uninsured motorist insurance coverage and the state in which your policy was issued, you may be eligible for compensation from your own insurer if the hit-and-run driver cannot be found or cannot pay for the damage.

 - If possible, take pictures of the accident scene.
 You can use your cellphone to take pictures if it still works after the accident.
 If possible, take a picture of your motorcycle and the damage it sustained.
-Pictures will help your insurance adjuster—and your motorcycle collision lawyer, if you hire one—better assess the property damage and personal injuries that occurred during the collision.
+According to our Des Moines motorcycle accident lawyer, pictures will help your insurance adjuster—and your attorney, if you hire one—better assess the property damage and personal injuries that occurred during the collision.

 - Get the names and contact information for accident witnesses.
 Pedestrians, other motorists, and bystanders may have seen the accident occur.
 They may have gotten a good look at the other vehicle and possibly the other driver, and they may have essential information to share with you, your lawyer, and the police.